benjamineeckh/kul-typst-template/src/lib.typ

   /// (optional) Summary needed if writing a English thesis for the Dutch master.
   /// -> content
   dutch-summary: none,
+  /// List of abbreviations
+  /// -> content
+  abbreviations: none,
+  /// List of symbols
+  /// -> content
+  symbols: none,
   /// Whether to automatically add a list of figures
   /// -> bool
   list-of-figures: false,
-  /// Whether to automatically add a list of abbreviations
-  /// -> bool
-  list-of-abbreviations-and-symbols: false,
   /// Whether to automatically add a list of listings (code blocks)
   /// -> bool
   list-of-listings: false,